message/iata/BE.md

 - military personnel traveling on duty;
 - passengers entering Belgium to transit by land to a third country.
 They must prove that they can enter the destination country;
 - more exemptions can be found at <a href="https://www.info-coronavirus.be/en/travels/">https://www.info-coronavirus.be/en/travels/</a>
-2. Passengers arriving from Brazil, India or South Africa are not allowed to enter.
+2. Passengers arriving from Argentina, Bahrain, Bangladesh, Bolivia, Botswana, Brazil, Chile, Colombia, Congo (Dem.
+Rep.), Eswatini, Georgia, India, Lesotho, Mozambique, Namibia, Nepal, Pakistan, Paraguay, Peru, South Africa, Suriname, Trinidad and Tobago, Tunisia, Uganda, United Kingdom, Uruguay or Zimbabwe are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Belgium;
 - merchant seamen with an Essential Journey Certificate;